-If you use meropenem long-term, you may need frequent medical tests at your doctor's office.
+If you use meropenem long-term, you may need frequent medical tests.

 Store unopened vials at cool room temperature away from moisture and heat.

-After mixing your medicine, you will need to use it within a certain number of hours.
+After mixing your medicine, you must use it within a certain number of hours.
 This will depend on the diluent and how you store the mixture (at cool room temperature, or in a refrigerator).
 Carefully follow the mixing and storage instructions provided with your medicine.
 Ask your pharmacist if you have questions.